QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 tags:
   - main_featured
 layout: default_post
-summary: A walkthrough creating a project written using the new Aurelia and comparisons with Angular.
+summary: This post gives a walkthrough of a project that makes use of the new Aurelia framework.
+It also take a look at how it compares to Angular 2.0, which is still in development.
 image: lpage/assets/featured/aurelia-large.png
 ---